Obsessive–compulsive personality disorder: Obsessive–compulsive disorder

-OCPD is often confused with obsessive–compulsive disorder (OCD).
-Despite the similar names, they are two distinct disorders.
-Some OCPD individuals do have OCD, and the two can be found in the same family, sometimes along with eating disorders.

 The rate of comorbidity of OCPD in patients with OCD is estimated to be around 15–28%.
 However, due to the addition of the hoarding disorder diagnosis in the DSM-5, and studies showing that hoarding may not be a symptom of OCPD, the true rate of comorbidity may be much lower.
+The two can be found in the same family, sometimes along with eating disorders.